peekjef72/httpapi_exporter/README.md

 The exporter allows you 2 modes:

 - to define the authentication parameters statically for each target.
-- to define a dictionnary (map) of authentications and then to use it a target definition, or even to set it in the prometheus query.
+- to define a dictionary (map) of authentications and then to use it a target definition, or even to set it in the prometheus query.

 The auth parameters are: